 It was summertime, and just as the sun was rising, my father gently woke me to start getting ready for the day — we were going fishing.
 Overcome with excitement, I quickly dressed and grabbed my matching orange Snoopy fishing rod and tackle box.
 The smell of coffee filled the pickup truck while I savored my chocolate sprinkled doughnut and cold milk.
 We scouted the perfect spot for dropping our lines; no people, no noise, just the sound of the birds and rainbow trout splashing on the water’s surface.
 The serene environment hooked me right then and there.
 I learned to cherish these moments in nature; from river fishing to hiking in Yosemite National Park to camping with my family in Lake Tahoe, where mother nature allowed me to bask in all her glory, shaping the chapters of my life.

 Enter a strapping German fellow named Stefan.
 He was visiting the US for the first time and we met through a mutual friend.
 Little did I know that a casual encounter would be the catalyst for my European adventure.
 You know how they say that the best things happen when you least expect them?
 It’s true!
 After a year and a half of dating, he proposed, and I moved my life from the hustle of the SF Bay Area to a quiet, small town in the forests of Germany — all for love.
-I consider myself an audacious individual, but culture shock knocked me clear off my feet.
+Now I consider myself an audacious individual, but culture shock knocked me clear off my feet.
 At first, it seemed like I would never become acclimated to the culture, but I’ve grown to love this place over time.
-The fresh mountain air and immediate access to nature make me grateful to call my little town and Germany home.
+My second family, close friends, and access to nature make me grateful to call my little village and Germany home.

 As hard as it was to lose a secure paycheck, it was actually a blessing in disguise.
-You see, I wasn’t happy.
-I was no longer challenged and tired of working on projects that required little creativity.
+I was no longer challenged because the design projects required little creativity.
 The good news is I’ve never been one to dwell on misfortunes.
 When I was a child, moving around a lot taught me to be resilient — dust yourself off and climb the next mountain.
-So, I jumped off the cliff into entrepreneurship and followed a secondary passion of mine, Scandinavian interior design.
+So, I jumped off the cliff into entrepreneurship and chose to follow a secondary passion of mine, Scandinavian interior design.
 It was a bumpy road building a company from the ground up, plus the Corona pandemic arriving just two months after launching didn’t help.
 I decided it was best to close the business a year later.
 I told myself that perhaps I hadn’t yet realized my true calling.
 I desperately waited for a sign...

-Luckily, the signs I had been hoping for arrived, clarifying both my passion and purpose in life.
+Luckily, the signs I had been hoping for showed up, clarifying both my passion and purpose in life.

 Like a Phoenix rising from the pandemic ashes,